9 FAM 302.8

 h.
 (U) Employment Considerations and the I-864:

 (1) (U) Effect of Applicant's Own Employment in the United States: You may not consider an offer of employment to an applicant in place of a required Form I-864 in cases where the I-864 is required.
-You may consider the applicant's employment in determining whether the 125 percent minimum income requirement has been met in a visa case only if the beneficiary of Form I-864 has worked in the same job they will have after entry as an immigrant.
+The applicant's employment is relevant in determining whether the 125 percent minimum income requirement has been met in a visa case only if the beneficiary of Form I-864 has worked in the same job they will have after entry as an immigrant.
 Under these circumstances, the applicant's income may be considered part of the sponsor's income.
 If the above criteria are met, and any of the applicant's family members will be accompanying them to the United States, the principal applicant in such cases may provide Form I-864A, Contract between Sponsor and Household Member, on their behalf to help reach the additional income level that will be required.

 9 FAM 302.8-2(B)(4) (U) Public Charge Considerations in Nonimmigrant Cases